-Third country operators always need an operating permit or operating authorisation when operating air services between Finland and a third country.
+Third country air carriers need always an operating permit for non-scheduled air services between Finland and a third country.